 - Temperature resistant (between -60 to +80 °C).

-Some composite manufacturers set a very long expiry date on their products – up to50 years.
 Another comfortable benefit is this material doesn’t require periodical grinding or painting of the surface.
+That in itself can be a downside, because you have no way of removing scratches.
 The composite boards can be both hollow or solid, with hollow being of lesser quality – holding moisture leads to warping and deconstruction of the material.
 Solid composite resembles natural wood the most.

-Despite the above given qualities, contrary to some outdated advertising, composite decks are not maintenance free.
+Despite the above given qualities, contrary to some outdated advertising, composite decks are not entirely maintenance free.
 Mould and pollen are their natural enemies.
-In order to lower the damage, always pick cleaning detergents that are specifically made for composite materials – otherwise, there’s a risk to fade the colour of the deck.
+In order to lower the damage, always pick cleaning detergents that are specifically made for composite materials – otherwise, the deck colour might fade.
 Opt for a professional that is certified to deal with hard-to-remove stains when the situation’s beyond hope.